 Demerits-A Demerit is a record created on the Department's IT system where a job seeker/participant in the Green or Warning Zone commits a Mutual Obligation Failure.
-The number of Demerits accrued determines when the job seeker/participant should undergo a Capability Interview (after three Demerits unless fast-tracked) or Capability Assessment (after five Demerits unless fast-tracked), and ultimately whether they should enter the Penalty Zone and become subject to penalties for future Failures, because they can now be considered to have 'persistently committed Mutual Obligation Failures'.
+The number of Demerits accrued determines when the job seeker/participant should undergo a Capability Interview (after three Demerits unless fast-tracked) or Capability Assessment (after five Demerits unless fast-tracked), and ultimately whether they should enter the Penalty Zone and become subject to penalties for future Failures.
 Most Mutual Obligation Failures without Valid Reason will see the job seeker/participant incur a Demerit.
 Some Failures (such as to act on a Job Referral or Attend or Behave Appropriately at a Job Interview) can result in additional Demerits triggering a Capability Review-see 'Fast Tracked Demerit'.
 Demerits expire after six active months.
-Further information on the administrative mechanisms and rules pertaining to Demerit creation and removal are set out in a legislative instrument, the Social Security (Administration) (Non-Compliance) Determination 2018 (No. 1).